articW/PythonLogger/README.md

 #### Known limitations
 - The network interface is based on Sockets.
 So, a script can only receive one connection per time.
 - The "SECRET" value is used only to avoid bots and crawlers to easily communicate with server-side Script.
 There is no need to be encrypted/hashed.
+- I'm not a professional software developer, so the code may not be perfect.
+I apologize for any shortcomings, but I've put a lot of effort into making it as effective as possible.
+I hope y'all find it useful.